Gedoval/Sysmika-SDK/README.md

 # Installation

 For development for now just set a pipenv using the Pipfile of the repo for dependencies.
-In __integrations/<service>/credentials we havw two YAML files:
+In __integrations/<service>/credentials__ we have two YAML files:
 * One to hold real credentials (__credentials.yml__)
 * One to hold mock credentials (__credentials.example.yml__)